hbokh/spotify-playlist/README.md

 # Spotify Playlist with Terraform

-Create a playlist using various provided options, like `spotify_track` and `spotify_search_track`.
+Create a playlist using various data sources, like `spotify_track` and `spotify_search_track`.

-I've added some robot 🤖 related tracks, accompanied by eighties rarity tracks.
+The playlist consists some robot 🤖 related tracks, accompanied by eighties rarity tracks.

 Spotify playlist: <https://open.spotify.com/playlist/0oRjEbePbpHsguBg00TdET>